 There are no material differences between the basis, methods and assumptions used for the valuation of assets for solvency purposes and those used in the financial statements.
-Assets values are the same in both statements.
+Assets values are the same in both statements, with the exception of those items noted in D.2.5 and D.3.2 below.